open-cluster-management-io/ocm/README.md

-# Addon Framework
+# AddOn Framework

-This is to define an addon framework library.
+This is to define an AddOn framework library.

 Still in PoC phase.